it-praktyk/New-OutputObject/README.md

-# New-ReportFileNameFullPath
+# New-OutputFileNameFullPath
-The PowerShell function to preparing foders, names of reports based on prefix, middle name part, date, etc. with verification
+The PowerShell intended for preparing filename for output files like reports or logs based on prefix, middle name part, date, etc. with parameters verification, directory path, etc.